intmus/inttheory22-23/_10-intro-part-writing/a2-voiceleadingerrors.md

 - You should never double the third or the seventh of a chord, only the root or the fifth, but doubling the root is much more common.

+- Don't cross voices.

+- You should never have more than an octave of space between you tenor and alto voices, and alto and soprano voices.

 ## Class discussion 2021

 **Things to consider before you start part writing**